TrueCrimeAudit/Google_Dorks/readme.md

-Below is an example Markdown document that organizes the provided Google dorks into sections with bullet/numbered lists.
-You can copy, paste, and adjust as needed.

----

 # Google Dorks Reference

-This document lists various Google dorks—including search operators, general dorks, vulnerability searches, and categorized examples—to help you refine your Google searches. **Use these responsibly and legally.**
+This document lists various Google dorks—including search operators, general dorks, vulnerability searches, and categorized examples—to help you refine your Google searches.
+You can find another dorks at https://gdork-web.vercel.app/ and also the congressional replublican roster.

 ---